Summary

 wsl --install -d Ubuntu-24.04

-I recommend Ubuntu 22.04 LTS for most developers.
-It has the widest package support and the most troubleshooting resources online.
-Ubuntu 24.04 LTS is also a solid choice if you want newer default packages.
+Ubuntu 22.04 LTS is recommended for most developers.
+It has the widest package support and the largest body of troubleshooting material online.
+Ubuntu 24.04 LTS is also a sound choice for users who require newer default packages.

 Restart and Initial Setup

-After the installation completes, restart your computer.
-When Windows boots back up, the Ubuntu setup will launch automatically (or you can open it from the Start menu).
-You will be prompted to create a Linux username and password:
+After the installation completes, the computer should be restarted.
+When Windows boots again, the Ubuntu setup launches automatically (or can be opened from the Start menu).
+The user is prompted to create a Linux username and password:

 Installing, this may take a few minutes...